 Notes: This table reports the descriptive statistics of the dataset.
 Polytomous variables are one-hot encoded to binary variables to account for the requirements of modern machine learning methods.
 For the rather traditional methods - OLS and GAM - these polytomous variables are dummy encoded.
 The numbers were determined on the basis of all available observations.
 Overall, both structural features and location-describing features were used for model estimation.
-The selection of the parameters was in accordance with other publications in the AVM literature (see e.g., Metzner & Kindt, 2018).
-The parameter "market value" is the dependent variable in the model estimation.
+The selection of the parameters was in accordance with other publications in the AVM literature (see e.g. Metzner & Kindt, 2018).
+The parameter 'market value' is the dependent variable in the model estimation.

-Features describing the structural characteristics of properties include the subtype of property, year of construction, modernization year, living area, lot size, use of the property, quality grade, condition and variable denoting whether the property has a basement or not.
-The subtype of a property can be either a "Condominium", "Detached house" or "Not a detached house".
-The year of modernization represents when the last major refurbishment took place.
-The use of the building describes the possible uses, whereby the characteristics are either "Owner-occupied & Non-owner-occupied", "Owner-Occupied" or "Non-owner-occupied".
-Basically, the variable describes whether a property can be rented to a third-party or not.
-The quality of the property is measured via a grade, on a scale ranging from 1 (very poor) to 5 (very good).
-The general condition of the property is represented by a categorial variable with 5 different categories ranging from disastrous to very good.
-The variable "Basement condominium" measures whether an apartment has an extra cellar compartment or not, whereas the "Basement" and "No Basement" variables are only valid for detached and non-detached houses.
+a basement or not.
+The subtype of a property can be either a 'Condominium', 'Detached house' or 'Not a detached house'.
+The year of modernisation represents when the last major refurbishment took place.
+The use of the building describes the possible uses, whereby the characteristics are either 'Owner-occupied & Non-owner-occupied',6 'Owner-Occupied' or 'Non-owner-occupied'.
+The variable describes whether a property can be rented to a third party.
+The quality of the property is measured via a grade on a scale ranging from 1 (very poor) to 5 (very good).
+The general condition of the property is represented by a categorical variable with five different categories ranging from disastrous to very good.7 The variable 'Basement condominium' measures whether an apartment has an extra cellar compartment or not, whereas the 'Basement' and 'No Basement' variables are only valid for detached and non-detached houses.

-The features describing the micro-location of the properties are the latitude and longitude, the different regiotypes, and the micro score.
-The regiotype is provided by Acxiom6, and clusters Germany into ten different area types.
-In general, Acxiom defines four different spatial types: "Central-Business-District", "Agglomeration Area", "Urban Area" and "Rural Area".
-The last three can be divided further into three sub-categories each ("Upper Centers", "Middle Centers", "Commuter Belt").
+The features describing the micro-location of the properties are the latitude and longitude, the different regiotypes and the micro score.
+The regiotype is provided by Acxiom8 and clusters Germany into ten different area types.
+In general, Acxiom defines four different spatial types: 'Central-Business-District', 'Agglomeration Area, "Urban Area" and "Rural Area".
+The last three can be divided further into three sub-categories each ("Upper Centres", "Middle Centres" and "Commuter Belt").
 All addresses in Germany can be allocated to one of the ten area types.
 The individual area types are determined according to the respective settlement structure and population density within the municipality and its surrounding area.
 The micro score of a location is calculated via a gravity model and reflects the accessibility in the sense of proximity to selected everyday destinations.
-A more detailed description of the construction of the micro score of a location can be found in Appendix I. In addition, the two socio-economic variables "unemployment ratio" and "Time-on-Market", are included to represent the macro-location of the properties.
+A more detailed description of the construction of the micro score of a location can be found in Appendix II.
+In addition, the two socio-economic variables, "unemployment ratio" and "Time-on-Market", are included to represent the properties' macro-location.
 All are available at the ZIP code level.